 Invoice factoring, also known as accounts receivable factoring, is one of the major forms of debt financing.
 With invoice factoring, your business sells its invoices to a third party to meet its immediate cash requirements, such as VAT debt.
-However, the invoices (called accounts receivable) are sold to the third party (called factor) at a discounted price.
+However, the invoices (called accounts receivable) are sold to the third party (called a factor) at a discounted price.

 People usually mistake invoice factoring from invoice financing.
 In the latter scenario, invoices are used as collateral for a business loan, while in the former, they are liquidated for immediate cash.
 When you sell your invoices, you no longer have to wait for customers to settle them; it is now the responsibility of the third party to collect the cash owed by customers.

 2. Asset Refinancing

-Many small businesses are sitting on a potential source of cash flow without realising it.
-They have specialised assets, such as equipment and machinery, that they can leverage for a much-needed cash influx to settle their VAT debt.
-Rather than let their unencumbered assets depreciate over some time, SMBs the world over a waking up to the reality of asset refinancing as a valuable method of securing working capital.
+Many small businesses are sitting on a potential source of cash flow without realizing it.
+They have specialized assets, such as equipment and machinery, that they can leverage for a much-needed cash influx to settle their VAT debt.
+Rather than let their unencumbered assets depreciate over some time, SMBs are waking up to the reality of asset refinancing as a valuable method of securing working capital.